bcmi/BargainNet-Image-Harmonization/README.md

 When testing, it prints the results of evaluation metrics MSE, PSNR, and fMSE.
 It also saves the harmonized outputs in `./results/<experiment_name>/latest_test/images/`

+## Harmony Score

+Given a composite image, we can extract the domain codes of foreground and background, and measure their similarity which is normalized within [0,1].
+The normalized similarity score is referred to as harmony score.
+Larger harmony score implies more harmonious composite image.

 ## Other Resources

 + [Awesome-Image-Harmonization](https://github.com/bcmi/Awesome-Image-Harmonization)